CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

 e.g. DetectedLanguage1\_ConfidencePercentage:100

 - DetectedLanguages_ReliableResult : A boolean flag that signals whether the result is reliable.

+#### Multi-Field Processing:

+- `WORKER_LANG_DETECT_FIELD_PREFIX + $FieldName`:
+   This field will contain two values at present, the first value in this string will be the percentage of the detected language, e.g. `98%`.
+The second value in the string after a space will be the language that was detected language code, e.g. `en`.
+If a field is multi value this result will be a combined result for all of the values.
+   **e.g.** `LANGUAGE_CODE_CONTENT: 99% en`

+**NOTE:** In future we may expand the field value to include whether the result is unreliable so it is recommended to split on spaces and take the second value to retrieve the language code.
+Any additions to the value will include a space before the new value.

 ### Temporary File Output Mode
 The detected languages are always added to the document as fields, but the current version of the worker also supports a second mode for additionally returning the detected languages.
 Setting the `CAF_LANG_DETECT_WORKER_OUTPUT_FOLDER` environment variable causes the detected languages to be written to disk.